Â鶹´«Ã½AV

 "With my kinesiology degree, I'll be able to work in the sports industry if I choose to someday," he explained, adding that his studies complement his career aspirations in the world of baseball.

 As he looks ahead, Fleck's next big step is a six-week training program at the Wendelstedt Umpire School in Daytona Beach, Fla., after Christmas.
-The program, which is led by MLB umpires, trains aspiring professionals for potential careers in Major League Baseball.
+The program, which is led by MLB umpires, trains aspiring professionals for potential careers in professional baseball.

-"Attending Wendelstedt Umpire School is the only option for me if I want to someday move up to Major League Baseball," Fleck said.
+"Attending Wendelstedt Umpire School is the only option for me if I want to someday move up to [professional] baseball," Fleck said.
 "It's an incredible opportunity to learn from some of the best in the business."

 The chance to study at Wendelstedt is a testament to Fleck's dedication, as the program will give him the skills and exposure needed to pursue a professional career in baseball umpiring.